antonin-urban/endpoints-monitoring-service/README.md

 ## Description
-Authorization user can create `MonitoredEndpoint` via JSON POST request.
+Authorized user can create `MonitoredEndpoint` via JSON POST request.
 Service will be sending GET requests to the `Url` in interval (s) defined by `MonitoringResult`.
 Responses are saved into object `MonitoringResult` (http status code, payload).
 User can view one particular result, last 10 results or last 10 results by particular `MonitoredEndpoint`.

 `MonitoredEndpoint`can be viewed, created, updated, deleted by its owner.